-I love a good keto oatmeal and this pumpkin porridge is one of my regulars during autumn and winter.
-It’s a warming coconut flour and flax "noatmeal" breakfast that will set you up for the day.
-Only 4.7g net carbs per portion and sugar free!
+Pumpkin porridge is a warming coconut flour and flax "noatmeal" breakfast that will set you up for the day.
+It is paleo, sugar free and only 4.7g net carbs per portion!

 I've had lots of requests from my newsletter subscribers for the keto pumpkin porridge I've been making recently.
 So here it is!